cicirello/pyaction/README.md

 Each image pushed to Docker Hub and the Github Container Registry is tagged as follows:
 * The tag `latest` indicates, well, the latest image.
-* __Beginning with version 3.12.1__: tags of the form MAJOR.MINOR.PATCH (such as 3.12.1) indicate the SemVer of the __Alpine__ image used as the base.
+* Tags of the form MAJOR.MINOR.PATCH (such as 3.13.5) indicate the SemVer of the __Alpine__ image used as the base.
-* __Prior to version 3.12.1__: tags of the form MAJOR.MINOR.PATCH (such as 1.0.0) indicate the SemVer of the image, where the base image was Alpine 3.12.0.
+* Tags of the form MAJOR.MINOR (e.g., 3.13) correspond to the most recent patch level of the __Alpine__ image used as the base.
+For example, if 3.13.5 is the latest release, then 3.13 maps to this as well.
+* Tags of the form MAJOR (e.g., 3) correspond to the most recent patch level of the __Alpine__ image used as the base, with major corresponding major version.
+  For example, if 3.13.5 is the latest release, then 3 maps to this as well.

 [Semantic Versioning](https://semver.org/) uses version numbers of the form: MAJOR.MINOR.PATCH, where differences in